Text by Meritxell Rosell and Lula Criado

-A music festival at the forefront of the most advanced electronic music and cutting-edge digital and new media technology for more than 20 years: what could we say about Sónar that has not been written about it yet.
+A music festival at the forefront of the most advanced electronic music and cutting-edge digital and new media technology for more than 20 years: what could we say about Sónar that has not been written about it yet?

 Aiming to give a 360º vision of the creative process, from inception to commercialization and interaction with the user, Sónar+D has curated a series of performances, installations, talks, workshops, networking sessions and an exhibition area for prototypes with a zone dedicated to startups that will be a treat for all kind of audiences.

 This year’s edition sees Sónar+D seeking to engage even further with the scientific and academic side of digital technology, and thus expanding their interest to the likes of institutions such as the European Organization of Nuclear Research CERN, which will be presenting Arts@Cern (the arts programme for engaging CERN and science with the arts adopted by the laboratory in 2011), and the astronomical observatory ALMA (Chile) that is presenting their artistic project Sounds of ALMA.

-Two installations, Earthworks by Semiconductor studio for SónarPLANTA and Microtonal Wall by Tristan Perich in the Mies van der Rohe Foundation will take us into massive immersive experiences.
-On the other hand, the Expo Area will display the development of projects in real-time and domestic data stream, like The Timekeeper that will visualize patterns of visitors’ behaviour.
+Two installations, Earthworks by Semiconductor Studio for SónarPLANTA and Microtonal Wall by Tristan Perich in the Mies van der Rohe Foundation, will take us into massive immersive experiences.
+On the other hand, the Expo Area will display the development of projects in a real-time and domestic data stream, like The Timekeeper, which will visualise patterns of visitors’ behaviour.

 Sónar is not just gigs and performances of electronic and experimental music, Sónar is a context for the exploration, connection and discussion of new ideas and an open laboratory where the convergence of music, innovation and technology gives the opportunity for creative people to get in touch with the latest trends and tendencies as well as engaging with science, education and business.